 1 credit, full-year.
 Prerequisite: Biology

 Organic Chemistry is a full-year introduction to the study of carbon-based compounds.
 Through a combination of lecture, discussion, demonstration, laboratory, and modeling, the fundamental reactions of organic molecules are explored.
 Emphasis is placed on understanding the mechanisms by which organic compounds react.
 Topics of study include electronic structure and covalent bonding, nomenclature and representation of organic molecules, structure and reactivity of alkanes, alkenes, and alkynes, stereochemistry, aromatic compounds and the delocalization of electrons, and spectroscopy.
 Student achievement is assessed through homework, quizzes, tests, and class participation.

 ½ credit, full-year.
 Prerequisite: Chemistry or Chemistry Honors, departmental approval

 The History Department requires that Upper School students take three full years of history.
-Core courses include Ancient Cultures, Modern World History, and U.S. History.
-Drawing from other disciplines in the social sciences, including anthropology, economics, sociology, and political science, HB students view history as more than simply "what happened in the past."
+Core courses include History 1: Ancient, History 2: Modern, History 2: Modern World Honors, U.S. History, and AP U.S. History.
+In addition, drawing from other disciplines in the social sciences, including anthropology, economics, sociology, and political science, HB students view more deeply than from the simple perspective of "what happened in the past."
 The department's overall goal is for students to approach the past thoughtfully and reflectively, and consequently become better equipped to judiciously evaluate the contemporary world.
 The department emphasizes writing and research.
-In all courses, students learn how to draw from primary and secondary sources and shape their ideas into well-supported cogent pieces of writing.
+Students learn how to draw from primary and secondary sources and shape their ideas into well-supported cogent pieces of writing.
 Whether our students go on to write for the medical, legal, business, or science professions, they will be grounded in the form and substance of research paper writing.